Stata 19 MP with Zed Editor

 FAQ

-Q: Why a separate script instead of reusing the VS Code selection script?
+Q: Why separate scripts instead of reusing the VS Code ones?
+A: Two reasons:

 Q: What if my selection is very large?
 A: Environment variables have a size limit (typically 128 KB to 2 MB on Linux).
 Normal Stata do-file selections will never hit this.
 If you need to run a 500-line block, use Ctrl+Enter to run the whole file instead.